-Some people call it “Fireworks In The Smokies!”
-Some people just simply call it “Leaves are Changing!”
-And others call it, “Look at All The Cars!”
-Whatever you call it, it is bringing people to The Great Smoky Mountains by the thousands and for great reason.
-The beauty of Fall Leaves in The Great Smoky Mountains is breathtaking indeed.
+Some people call it “Fireworks In The Smokies!” or “Leaves are Changing!”
+Others call it, “Look at All The Cars!”
+Whatever you call it, people flock to The Great Smoky Mountains by the thousands the for great beauty of fall leaves in The Great Smoky Mountains: breathtaking indeed.

-Some of the native trees providing color include the sweetgum tree.
-These trees are usually found in the lower elevations and offer brilliant reds, purples, and yellows.
+Be ready to witness the changing of leaves in over 100 species of trees in The National Park of The Great Smoky Mountains.
+Sweetgum trees are usually found in the lower elevations and offer brilliant reds, purples, and yellows.
 Dogwoods are another favorite offering deep reds.
-They can be found most places below 3,000 feet.
-The red maple not only gives us beautiful reds, but also yellows.
-The park has many large red maple trees and can be found in most areas of the park.
-The sugar maple produces yellows and oranges in fall colors and can be found at 4,000 feet and below.
-The scarlet oak offers up a fantastic scarlet color and can be found in the lower elevations of the park.
-Other trees providing color include American beech, yellow birch, mountain maple and pin cherry.
+These can be found most places below 3,000 feet.
+The red maple provides both beautiful reds and yellows.
+The park has many large, historic red maple trees that found in most areas of the park.
+The sugar maple produces fall yellows and oranges and live at 4,000 feet and below.
+The scarlet oak offers a fantastic deep red at this elevation also.
+Other trees providing color include the American beech, yellow birch, mountain maple and pin cherry.

 Come with family and friends and enjoy creation's beauty during this spectacular time of year.
 Check the Color report at https://www.nps.gov/grsm/planyourvisit/fallcolor.htm.
 Witness this amazing fall spectacle when you travel to Pigeon Forge, Gatlinburg, and Sevierville Tennessee.

 Gatlinburg Attractions Gatlinburg, TN Golf Courses Local Events National Park Pigeon Forge Attractions Pigeon Forge, TN Sevierville Attractions Sevierville, TN Smoky Mountains Things To Do